 to run binary boosting one-vs-the-others separately for each class.

-Run your code from PB3 to perform active learning.
+Run your code from PB1 to perform active learning.
 Specifically:

 - start with a training set of about 5% of the data (selected randomly)

-- iterate M episodes: train the Adaboost for T rounds; from the datapoints not in the training set, select the one that is closest to the separation surface (smallest discriminant) and add it to the training set.
+- iterate M episodes: train the Adaboost for T rounds; from the datapoints not in the training set, select the 2% ones that are closest to the separation surface (boosting score F(x) closest to ) and add these to the training set (with labels).
 Repeat until the size of the training set reaches 50% of the data.